Best Value Faucets

 Four million cycles are equivalent to about 560 years of use in an average home kitchen.

-Graff is a relative newcomer to our list of Best Value faucets, appearing for the first time in 2019.
+Graff is a relative newcomer to our list of Best Value faucets, appearing for the first time in 2019 and in every update since.

-The company's faucets are reasonably priced, most under $1,000.
-A few high-style faucets, such as the wall-mounted Luna faucet (pictured below) skew the pricing to above $3,000 at the high end.
+Graff faucets are reasonably priced, most under $1,000.
+A few high-style faucets, such as the wall-mounted Luna faucet (pictured below), skew the pricing to above $3,000 at the high end, but the Luna is an outlier, far outside the company's usual prices.

-The styling is European.
-Many faucets were designed by Italian design studios including Angeletti Ruzza Design and Davide Oppizzi's DCUBE Studio in Switzerland.
+The styling is North European, although many of its faucets were designed in Southern Europe by design studios that include Angeletti Ruzza Design in Italy and Davide Oppizzi's DCUBE Studio in Switzerland.

 The faucets are gathered into two broad collections.